NZ Game Bird Habitat Trust

 Apply for a New Zealand Game Bird Habitat Trust Board grant using the application form below.
-Applications close 30 June each year.
+Applications close on 30 June each year.

 Current Trust Board

-Andy Tannock (previous Board member) - Chairperson
+Andy Tannock (previous chair) - Chairperson

-Mark Sutton (previous Board member) ǀ - nominated by NZ Fish and Game Council
+Mark Sutton (previous board member) - nominated by NZ Fish and Game Council

-John Cheyne - nominated by Ducks Unlimited Inc.
+Neil Candy (new board member) - nominated by Ducks Unlimited Inc.

-Susan King - nominated by the Director-General of Conservation
+John Cheyne (previous board member, new DG nominee) - nominated by the Director-General of Conservation